Tune into our YouTube channel every Friday for The Masked Singer!

 Thurgood Marshall was the first African American Justice on the United States Supreme Court.
 Before joining the Court, he was a lawyer who fought for civil rights and equality, most famously winning the case Brown v.
 Board of Education in 1954, which ended legal segregation in public schools.
 Throughout his life, Marshall worked to make sure that all people were treated fairly under the law, leaving a lasting impact on American history.

-From parent engagement activities and multicultural celebrations to academic achievement awards and a fun-filled field day in the sun, our goal is to create spaces where scholars can discover their hidden talents, explore their passions, and celebrate diversity.
+At P.S.
+80Q, The Thurgood Marshall Magnet School of Multimedia and Communication, there is always something exciting happening.
+From parent engagement activities and multicultural celebrations to academic achievement awards and a fun-filled field day in the sun, we are committed to creating spaces where scholars can discover hidden talents, explore their passions, and celebrate diversity.

 Below are the key dates for families applying during the 2025-2026 school year for admission to the 2026-2027 school year.